-Through that specific type of grogginess, which only comes when you fall asleep in front of a TV, I couldn’t figure out what is causing the noise.
-As I rolled over and pushed my cat out of my way I saw my laptop.
+Through that specific type of grogginess, which only comes when you fall asleep in front of a TV, I couldn’t figure out what was causing the noise.
+As I rolled over and pushed my cat out of my way, I saw my laptop.
 It was sitting open on my bed, loudly playing video of liberals crying liberal tears about Trump’s election.

 In the bottom corner, clear as day, reads a little banner that says it all: Infowars.

-It has been a year since Trump won presidency of the United States and there is perhaps no bigger supporter currently out there than Alex Jones and his fellow Infowarriors.
-So, when I saw on the ol’ Tweet machine that Alex Jones was pulling out all the stops to celebrate his victory there was a sick curiosity to see what that was like.
+It has been a year since Trump won the presidency of the United States, and there are perhaps no bigger supporters currently out there than Alex Jones and his fellow Infowarriors.
+So when I saw on the ol’ tweet machine that Alex Jones was pulling out all the stops to celebrate his victory, there was a sick curiosity to see what that was like.
 However, as a dude who lives in what I must fairly call an admittedly liberal bubble, I did want to see what it was like to live in the hardest-core of the Trumper’s world (or at least that’s what I told my editors).

-Knight is my first introduction into the Infowars roster of hosts.
-Essentially, like Jones, these people are all relatively coo-coo for coco puffs but, unlike Jones, they’re very boring to watch.
+Knight is my first introduction to the Infowars roster of hosts.
+Essentially, like Jones, these people are all relatively insane, but, unlike Jones, they’re very boring to watch.

-Knight starts by talking about the gold standard and climate change being a hoax but, again, it’s really hard to care about this guy because of how goddamn boring he is.
-David Knight is like when you go to a concert and the headliner has an inoffensively bland band open to make them look better.
+Knight starts by talking about the gold standard and climate change being a hoax, but, again, it’s really hard to care about this guy because of how goddamn boring he is.
+David Knight is like when you go to a concert and the headliner has an inoffensively bland band open to make it look better.

-It takes him less than five minutes into the show to toss to a break chock full of advertisements for their supplements and this will be the first of many, many tosses that will happen in this marathon.
+It takes him less than five minutes into the show to toss to a break chock-full of advertisements for their supplements, and this will be the first of many, many tosses that will happen in this marathon.
 As many people have pointed out, the shows are mainly just an avenue for them to push their shitty health products.
-They’re the Goop of the prepper world, the QVC for racist uncles.
+They’re the QVC for racist uncles.

-After Knight invites on a man named Lionel—no last name, just Lionel—to talk about false flags among other illuminating topics, I tune out for the first time.
-I’m only a few kilometres into this marathon and I’ve already hit the wall.
-Anyways, this goes on for a few more hours until it’s finally time for the man I’m here to see.
+After, Knight invites on a man named Lionel—no last name, just Lionel—to talk about false flags among other illuminating topics, I tune out for the first time.
+I’m barely into this marathon, and I’ve already hit a wall.
+Anyway, this goes on for a few more hours until it’s finally time for the man I’m here to see.

 Here we go.

-This is the first major lesson I learned in my time as an Infowarrior, that they want you scared.
-The Deep State could come for you at any time, so you need to be ready to be the “resistance.”
+This is the first major lesson I learned in my time as an Infowarrior: They want you scared.
+The "deep state" could come for you at any point, so you need to be ready to be the “resistance.”

 Like Knight, Jones doesn’t stay on the air for long before throwing to some ads.
-Alongside their nutritional supplements—of which there are many—there exist some amazing products like flouride-free toothpaste, chemical-free Infowars deodorant, and T-shirts that Jones’ British counterpart, Paul Joseph Watson, assures will “trigger the libs.”
-The shirts just have Watson’s face on it and say “conservative is the counterculture”—you know, triggering people with your face kinda feels like a self-own but whatever.
+Alongside their nutritional supplements—of which there are many—there exist some amazing products like: fluoride-free toothpaste, chemical-free Infowars deodorant, and T-shirts that Jones’s British counterpart, Paul Joseph Watson, assures will “trigger the libs.”
+The shirts just have Watson’s face on them and say “conservative is the counterculture”—you know, triggering people with your face kind of feels like a self-own but whatever.

-At around this time, Jones sent out the above tweet saying “Scientists are implanting tiny human brains into rats”and said, in the tweet, that this broadcast is both an emergency one about the tiny human brains and one celebrating Trump—which is… weird right?
+Around this time, Jones sent out the above tweet saying, “Scientists are implanting tiny human brains into rats” and said, in the tweet, that this broadcast is both an emergency one about the tiny human brains and one celebrating Trump—which is… weird right?

-I’m now several hours into the broadcast and my mood has turned from boredom to a mild anxiety.
+I’m now several hours into the broadcast, and my mood has turned from boredom to a mild anxiety.
 I can’t really say why, but I feel tense, like I’m about to be attacked or something.
-Apart from the super triggered “libtards” aspect, much of Infowars’ talk, as you would expect, is laser focused on “fake news.”
-Jones rants about Jake (Fake) Tapper, says Keith Olbermann has Tourettes and says the media buried the Seth Rich conspiracy.
+Apart from the super triggered “libtards” aspect, much of Infowars’ talk, as you would expect, is laser-focused on “fake news.”
+Jones rants about Jake (Fake) Tapper, says Keith Olbermann has Tourette's syndrome, and says the media buried the Seth Rich conspiracy.